 Here is a video of Ezra dancing to Forever Reign, aka “Lion Song.”

-Mommy-Approved Lullaby CDs
+Mommy-Approved Lullaby CDs for Preschoolers

 –Faith, Hope, and Lullabies.
 We got the instrumental one before Ezra was born (I used it as relaxation music when I was in labor), and we bought Sing Me to Sleep a few weeks ago and have very much enjoyed it!